thewhitetulip/build-app-with-python-antitextbook/manuscript/03-01-understanding-variables.md

 Variables are used to store values in memory.
 This chapter introduces us to variables, their types and usage.
 It is understandable if you can't recollect each and every type of data type, come back to this chapter until you remember each data type by heart.

 Since Python is a dynamic language, we do not have to declare the data type of the variable.
 The interpreter will automatically deduce the data type during runtime.
-Python is a completely object oriented language (even data types are classes), variables are objects.
+Python is a completely object oriented language (even data types are classes) hence all variables are objects.

 A variable has an address and a value.

-Defining a variable is simple, the below block declares a variable named `i`, the data type of the variable is deduced by the interpreter as `int`.
+Creating a variable is simple, the below block creates a variable named `i`, the data type of the variable is deduced by the interpreter as `int`.

 ```python
 >>> i = 1